barryvdh/laravel-ide-helper/readme.md

 phpDocs, based on table columns, relations and getters/setters.
 Very alpha, so please provide feedback if you want.
 Docs are written to a phpfile in the root of the project, so you can move the docs to the real model.

-For now, only models in app/models are scanned, with the same name as the file (eg. app/models/user.php -> User).
+For now, only models in app/models are scanned.
+The optional argument tells what models to use.
-With the -M option, you can generate just one model.
-`php artisan ide-helper:models -M Post`
+`php artisan ide-helper:models Post,User`